radiantlogic-v8/documentation-new/documentation/connector-properties-guide/kafka-connector.md

 ## Mounting the Virtual View

 In this section, a new naming context representing the incoming Kafka Consumer is added.
-If you plan to publish identity data to a Kafka topic, you will need a separate view.
+If you plan to publish identity data to a Kafka topic, a separate view is required.

 1. In the Main Control Panel, navigate to the Context Builder tab.